janafisher2331/py_mach/README.md

 https://mybinder.org/v2/gh/janafisher2331/py_mach/HEAD

+## Author Credit

+I would like to credit the author, Jason Brownlee, for his tutorial on "Your First Machine Learning Project in Python Step-By-Step" which can be found at the following URL:

 ## Notes
 The `environment.yml` file should list all Python libraries on which your notebooks depend, specified as though they were created using the following `conda` commands: